saitohirga/WSJT-X/Darwin/ReadMe.txt

 by going to Applications->Utilities and clicking on Terminal.

 Along with this ReadMe file there is a file:   sysctl.conf.
 Drag this file to your Desktop.
-Then type in the Terminal window:

-   cd $HOME/Desktop

 WSJT-X makes use of a block of memory which is shared between different parts of the code.
 The normal allocation of shared memory on a Mac is insufficient and this has to be increased.
-You can look at the new allocation by typing:
+You can check the current allocation on your Mac by typing:

-   cat  sysctl.conf

-This shows the following:
+  sysctl -a | grep sysv.shm

+If your shmmax is already at least 33554432 (32 MB) then you can close the Terminal window and skip the next steps and go to (NEXT).

+You now have to increase the shared memory allocation.
+To view this file use TextEdit to open sysctl.conf.

+This will show:

+kern.hostname=yourcomputername.local
 kern.sysv.shmmax=33554432
 kern.sysv.shmmin=1
 kern.sysv.shmmni=128
 kern.sysv.shmseg=32
 kern.sysv.shmall=8192

-You can check the current allocation on your Mac by typing:
+You must now replace    yourcomputername.local  with the exact name of your computer.
+To find this use the Terminal window and type:

-  sysctl -a | grep sysv.shm
+   sysctl -a | grep hostname

-If your shmmax is already at least 33554432 (32 MB) then you can close the Terminal window and skip the next steps and go to (NEXT).
+and will find your computer name.
+Now use TextEdit to replace   yourcomputername.local  in this file with the output from this command, including the .local at the end.
+Save the file.

-Now move this file into place for the system to use by typing:
+Now move this file into place for the system to use by typing: (Note this assumes that you really did drag this file to your Desktop as required earlier.)

+  cd $HOME/Desktop
-  sudo mv sysctl.conf /etc/
+  sudo cp sysctl.conf /etc/
+  sudo chmod 664 /etc/sysctl.conf
+  sudo chown  root:wheel  /etc/sysctl.conf

 and then reboot your Mac.
 This is necessary to install the changes.
 After the reboot you should re-open the Terminal window as before and you can check that the